willsam100/CodingWIthSamBlog/_posts/2017-06-13-f-mailboxes-reply.md

 </tr>
 </tbody>
 </table>
-<p>It's rather straight forward but I will go over it quickly.
+It's rather straight forward but I will go over it quickly.
 The first three lines are creating an instance and setting up the database as before.
 We then create a record so we can get something out.
 We then add our subscription to the <code>databaseManager</code> event.
 For this trivial example, the users will be printed to the console.
 Finally, the request is made to get all the users.
-The full listing for the mailbox with events is listed at the end of the post.</p>
+The full listing for the mailbox with events is listed at the end of the post.

-<p>To wrap-up, there are three possible methods to get state out of an F# mailbox, reply synchronously, reply asynchronous and via events.
-Hopefully one of these will be suitable the next time you need to protect a variable from thread bugs.</p>
+To wrap-up, there are three possible methods to get state out of an F# mailbox, reply synchronously, reply asynchronous and via events.
+Hopefully one of these will be suitable the next time you need to protect a variable from thread bugs.

-<p><strong>tl;dr: full fsx script example with events</strong></p>
+## tl;dr: full fsx script example with events
-<p>Here is the full listing for the mailbox with events.
+Here is the full listing for the mailbox with events.
 I've included the required imports to run this as an fsx script on a Mac.
-For this script I've also included some very crude error handling, useful for getting the script running (but not production quality):</p>
+For this script I've also included some very crude error handling, useful for getting the script running (but not production quality):
 <table class="pre">
 <tbody>
 <tr>